bioinfo-pf-curie/mpiSORT/README.md

 ----------------------

 The cache optimization is critical for IO operations.
-The sorting algorithme does repeated reads to avoid disk access as explain in the Lustre documentation chapter 31.4.
+The sorting algorithm does repeated reads to avoid disk access as explain in the Lustre documentation chapter 31.4.
 The cache keep the data of individual jobs in RAM and drastically improve IO performance.

 You have the choice to use OSS cache or client (computer node) cache.
 Setting the cache at servers level is explained chapter 31.4.3.1.
 Setting client cache is done via RPC as explain in chapter 31.4.1.
 Using the cache at client (computing node) side is recommended.

-Here are parameters we set for our experiments for client cache
+Here are parameters we set at TGCC for our experiments for client cache

 Client side